StarOldKui/data-case-study/README.md

 - An **EventBridge** rule can be used to trigger ETL jobs when new data is detected in MSK.
 This automation ensures timely processing and data availability for downstream consumption.

+## Future consideration: Machine Learning Integration

+### Data Processing for ML

+Once the data has been processed through the ETL pipeline and stored in S3, it can be prepared for machine learning tasks.
+Preprocessed and structured data provides a foundation for building predictive models and advanced data analytics.
+This allows us to leverage ML to predict whether users will pay their invoices on time.

+### SageMaker Overview

+**Amazon SageMaker** is a fully managed service that allows developers and data scientists to build, train, and deploy machine learning models at scale.
+SageMaker streamlines the end-to-end machine learning workflow by integrating data processing, model training, and deployment within a single platform.
+It supports popular machine learning frameworks such as TensorFlow, PyTorch, and XGBoost, providing flexibility for various use cases.

+Once processed data is stored in Amazon S3, it can be seamlessly used for training models in SageMaker.
+This data acts as the input for training algorithms that can learn patterns and make predictions.